slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 ## On family and friends

 <!--
-#q["The only way to have a friend is to be one." -- Ralph Waldo Emerson $  1803  $]
-+ @NavalismHQ -- "Either have children or become a saint, because eventually, you have to find something you love more than you love yourself."
 - If they are not in front of you, leave them behind.
 Transactional friendships decrease your happiness.
-#q["A friend to all is a friend to none." -- Aristotle $  -384  $]
 -->

 > *"True friendship can exist only between equals."